networknext/next/README.md

 <br>

-Network Next is an analytics tool and network accelerator for multiplayer games.
+Network Next is an analytics platform and network accelerator for multiplayer games.

 # Run with Docker Compose